10 Ways To Boost Your Productivity at Work

 Additionally, if an assignment hits your desk, and you are the contingency for the next person in the process, don’t delay.
 Others are waiting on you, and you don’t want to slow them down.

-These ideas of contingency and process are important concepts for project managers.
+These ideas of contingency and process are important concepts for project managers, for example.
 However, if you are not a project manager and would like to be one, you can start learning these principles now.
 Understand what the big picture is and where you are in the process.
-Take your role seriously and offer support to those that handle your contingencies and to those for whom you are the contingency.
+Take your role seriously and offer support to those who handle your contingencies and those for whom you are the contingency.

 For more in-depth study on process and contingencies, consider reading the book The Goal: A Process of Ongoing Improvement by Eliyahu Goldratt.

 List building is one of the best tools available, because it teaches you how to prioritize:

 - Before you settle in to begin your work for the day, make a list of the most important things that you need to accomplish that day.
 This list of tasks will get done should all else fail.